Chad Girodo: Minor leagues

+Major leagues

 On April 22, 2016, Girodo was called up by the Blue Jays.
 He pitched two scoreless innings in relief that evening against the Oakland Athletics in his Major League debut.
 After Brett Cecil was placed on the disabled list, Girodo became the main lefty specialist for the Blue Jays.
 He was optioned back to Buffalo on April 23, and recalled on May 3.
 Girodo was optioned back to Buffalo at the end of May, and recalled by the Blue Jays on June 15.
 On February 9, 2017, Girodo was designated for assignment by the Blue Jays.
 After clearing waivers, he was assigned to Triple-A Buffalo and invited to Major League spring training.
 Girodo spent the entire season in the minors, going 2–4 with a 2.96 ERA in 31 games.
 On January 24, 2018, the Blue Jays invited Girodo to spring training.
 He was released on April 25.

 Los Angeles Dodgers

-Girodo was signed to a minor league contract with the Los Angeles Dodgers on May 7, 2018, and was assigned to the AA Tulsa Drillers.
+Girodo was signed to a minor league contract with the Los Angeles Dodgers on May 7, 2018, and was assigned to the Double–A Tulsa Drillers.
 He pitched in seven games for the Drillers and six for the Oklahoma City Dodgers before he was released on June 16.

 Chicago Dogs

-On July 10, 2018, Girodo signed with the Chicago Dogs of the independent American Association.
-He was released on April 9, 2019.
+On July 10, 2018, Girodo signed with the Chicago Dogs of the American Association of Independent Professional Baseball.
+He made 22 appearances for Chicago, registering a 2-0 record and 4.37 ERA with 19 strikeouts across 22 2/3 innings pitched.
+Girodo was released by the Dogs on April 9, 2019.